What does it mean to say “let that sink in”?

 On the other hand, if a teacher wants to make sure you understand a new piece of knowledge, they might say the phrase to suggest that you need to make sure you’ve memorized it before they can move on in their lesson.

-Learning the difference between a clause and a phrase might not be mind-blowing, for instance, but because it’s confusing you might need to think about it a while to make sure you get the terms right.
+Learning the difference between a clause and a phrase might not be mind-blowing, for instance, but because it’s confusing you might need to think about it a while to ensure you get the terms right.

 In the first example, the phrase “let that sink in” is used because it’s surprising to think how fast the Earth is moving through space.